Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger

 \subsection{Procedure}

 First, the participants were introduced to the equipment and operation methods of the driving simulator, focusing on how to use the ADS to take control.
 Subsequently, we conducted a pre-instruction regarding the system limitations of the ADS using an instruction manual.
-This manual instruction documents the visibility and road conditions included in the experiment and their respective thresholds (see Section~\ref{sec:system_limitations}).
-Other system limitation conditions that did not occur in this experiment were also listed in the instruction manual to avoid making the real conditions conspicuous.
-We took these conditions from the instruction manuals of vehicles with ACC and LKS currently available on the market, for example, road gradients, nice roads, tunnel entrances, and exits.
+This manual describes various conditions of system limitations, such as the set conditions of visibility and road curvature with their respective thresholds (see Section~\ref{sec:system_limitations}).
+Additionally, other fake conditions of system limitation that did not occur in this experiment were also listed in the instruction manual to avoid making the set conditions conspicuous.
+These fake conditions were took from the instruction manuals of vehicles with ACC and LKS currently available on the market, \eg road gradients, icy roads, tunnel entrances and exits.

 After the pre-instruction, we asked the participants to practice using a driving simulator, such as manual driving, turning the ADS ON/OFF, and take-over.